5 yoga poses too dangerous to teach

 This pose is cautioned for individuals with arthritis, back injury, heart conditions, shoulder or wrist injuries or any of the eye conditions like glaucoma.

 Keep them safe:

-With 2 in 31 of the public survey responders indicating they have a pre-existing chronic health concern or injury, it’s your responsibility to keep them safe in their practice.
+With 2 in 31 of the public survey responders indicating they have a pre-existing chronic health concern or injury, it can be a challenge to keep your students safe in their practice.
 The unfortunate fact is, hospital visits are on the rise, due to yoga injuries.

 To help keep your student safe in their practice, ensure new students fill out a student intake form so you have a better idea of any pre-existing injuries or health concerns that could put them at risk.
 Then, in every class make sure to ask questions before class begins if there are any injuries or concerns to report.

 Available in iPhone and Android.
-Learn more here.
+Learn more & buy the app here.

 1 Safe Yoga Survey, conducted by YogaMate, June – July 2019 of 1058 yoga teachers